amplifyeyecare-logo-base2-icon

 If you are experiencing vertigo or dizziness, it is essential to seek the help of a qualified eye doctor, such as our neuro optometrist, Dr. Garbus FAAO.
 These symptoms can be caused by a range of issues, including problems with the vestibular system, the visual system, or both.
 Dr. Garbus is specially trained to assess both the visual and vestibular systems and can provide appropriate treatment to address the root cause of your symptoms.

-Schedule your visit with our eye doctors for a functional eye exam by visiting our reputable optometry clinic in Valencia, drawing patients from the neighboring areas of Santa Clarita, Palmdale, and San Fernando Valley.
+Explore comprehensive care for a functional eye exam at our leading optometry clinic in Valencia, conveniently serving patients from nearby Santa Clarita, Palmdale, and San Fernando Valley.
 Call (661) 775-1860 or fill out this form to make an appointment today.

 Visit a Neuro eye center at an Amplify EyeCare practice near you: